 What I usually tell people who've never heard of them is that a teletype (or teleprinter) is the marriage between the telegraph and the typewriter.
-Indeed, the teleprinter apparatus was invented as a more efficient method of communication in the early 1900s and largely replaced the telegraph in many applications within a few decades.
+Indeed, the teleprinter apparatus was invented as a more efficient method of communication and largely replaced the telegraph in many applications by the early 1900s.
 Here are some videos of some machines in operation.

 Teletype was a name brand of teleprinter that was so common in the United States that most Americans refer to all teleprinters as teletypes.
 The Teletype Corporation was owned by the American Telephone & Telegraph Company (AT&T) since 1930, though it was originally created as the Mokrum Company in 1906, named after Joy Morton and Charles Krum, the founders (Morton is more famously known for the Morton Salt Company, which thrives on today).

 In the 1970s and 1980s, computers and screens became compact and cheap enough and communications networks so widespread and accessible that teletypes quickly began falling out of use.
 By 1990, the Teletype Corporation in particular ceased to exist.
 Other manufacturers of teleprinter equipment have either all died out, merged with other companies, or moved on to more profitable applications.

 Because teletypes were a natural step in the progression of technology, the computers and networks we have today have their roots teletype technology.
 Even modern operating systems still contain vestiges of teletype history:

 - Most serial devices are named “tty” in Unix and Unix-like systems.

 - Modern terminals/CLIs are literally emulations of a teletype interface.

 - The BEL or ALERT character, which in most computers today plays the system’s alert sound, originated in teletypes as a literal ringing of a bell.